DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Introduction

-\textbf{Safe Online Convex Optimization:} Online convex optimization \citep{hazan2016introduction} with stochastic constraints \citep{yu2017online} and adversarial constraints \citep{neely2017online, yuan2018online, liakopoulos2019cautious} have been addressed in the literature.
-These works, however, allow constraint violations during learning, and focus on characterizing the cumulative constraint violation along with the standard regret.
-A safe Frank-Wolf algorithm for convex optimization with unknown linear stochastic constraint has been studied in \citep{usmanova2019safe}.
-Safe online convex optimization works also do not consider the RL setting with an unknown model.
+\textbf{Safe Online Convex Optimization:} Online convex optimization \cite{hazan2016introduction} has been studied with stochastic constraints \cite{yu2017online, chaudhary2022safe} and adversarial constraints \cite{neely2017online, yuan2018online, liakopoulos2019cautious}.
+These allow constraint violation during learning and characterize the cumulative amount of violation.
+A safe Frank-Wolf algorithm for convex optimization with unknown linear stochastic constraints has been studied in \cite{usmanova2019safe}.
+However, these too do not consider the RL setting with an unknown model.